 The Scoping paper was released for comment and consideration by community and technical agencies in March 2008.
 In preparation of the scoping paper all relevant technical agencies were contacted to discuss key issues, and during advertising all relevant agencies were requested to review the document and provide comment and input to the final strategy.
 The broader community were invited through correspondence, newsletters, and local paper advertisements to view the scoping paper on - line, or at Council offices and provide comment.
 A total of 1200 public submission forms and community questionnaires were mailed out as part of the letter drop seeking comment on their favourite aspects of the Shire's townsites, and areas that should be improved.
-Townsite Strategy Community Consultation Process
+Thirty-nine submissions were received (Seven from agencies, and thirty one landowner/private submissions).